Managing sickness absence: five top tips

 Practical tip: the best form of preventative action is to talk to staff who are experiencing issues that are causing absence.
 Policies, training and expert opinion can all assist but working closely with staff puts managers in the best position to identify when there may be s problem and to find out how to provide support to enable the individual to avoid sickness absence.

-Our national Employment, Pensions and Immigration team are able to provide your Line Managers and Operational Teams with bespoke, in-house absence management training sessions for a fixed fee.
+We are able to provide your line managers and operational teams with bespoke, in-house absence management training sessions for a fixed fee.